-v0.19 🌳
+v0.21 🌳

-In Afghanistan, the Taliban has codified new morality laws that require women to cover their faces in public and men to grow beards.
+In Afghanistan, the Taliban has codified new morality laws requiring women to cover their faces in public and men to grow beards.
 This 35-article law, enforced by the Ministry for the Prevention of Vice and Propagation of Virtue, includes severe penalties for violations, such as detention and property confiscation.
 Reports indicate that over 13,000 individuals have been detained for various infractions in the past year, underscoring the Taliban's stringent approach to morality and public conduct.
 The international community has condemned these ongoing restrictions on women's rights since the Taliban's takeover in 2021, raising concerns about the implications for gender equality and human rights in Afghanistan. [cfe259e1]

-In Iran, the enforcement of hijab laws has led to protests and controversy, especially with the return of the morality police to ensure compliance.
-Reports of harassment and violence by the morality police have surfaced, highlighting the ongoing struggle for women's rights in the country.
-The anniversary of Amini's death has reignited discussions about religious freedom and women's rights, with the UN criticizing Iran's dress code laws as a form of gender apartheid.
+In Iran, the return of the morality police has reignited protests and controversy, with reports of harassment and violence against women who defy hijab laws.
+The anniversary of Amini's death has sparked renewed discussions about religious freedom and women's rights, with the UN criticizing Iran's dress code laws as a form of gender apartheid.
 [3f840cf7]

 Meanwhile, in Saudi Arabia, women's rights activist Manahel Al-Otaibi has been sentenced to 11 years in prison for her choice of clothing and social media posts advocating for the end of the male guardianship system.
 Al-Otaibi was arrested in November 2022 for violating anti-cyber-crime laws by wearing 'indecent clothing' and promoting the hashtag 'Abolish male guardianship.'
 Human rights groups have condemned her sentencing, calling for her release and highlighting the ongoing repression of women's rights in the kingdom. [a082c0fb]